ICRAR/leap-accelerate/ProcessingComponentBindingGuide.md

 # be searched for input files as well.
 # The default value is: NO.
 RECURSIVE              = YES

+# The EXCLUDE tag can be used to specify files and/or directories that should be
+# # excluded from the INPUT source files.
+This way you can easily exclude a
+# # subdirectory from a directory tree whose root is specified with the INPUT tag.
+# #
+# # Note that relative paths are relative to the directory from which doxygen is
+# # run.

+EXCLUDE                = ProcessingComponentBindingGuide.md

 #---------------------------------------------------------------------------
 # Configuration options related to the HTML output
 #---------------------------------------------------------------------------